 No matter what steps you take, it’s crucial to communicate openly with employees.
 Make healthcare information as transparent as possible, including explanations of loss ratios, marketing processes, alternative plan designs, company contribution strategies, financial solvency, and your company’s benefits philosophy.
 Even making benchmark data public to support rate increases can help employees understand why coverage costs are on the rise.

 Medical inflation is inevitable, however the complexity of it does not have to be.
 Our chief focus is simplifying HR decision making, and that includes helping Innovo clients routinely secure renewal rates significantly below medical inflation.
-Our average renewal rate is just 2.1% for groups of 50+, without changing plan design or method of funding.
+Our average renewal rate is just 5.6% for groups of 50+, without changing plan design or method of funding, even in a year with medical catch up and inflation.
 We publish the data for complete transparency – find it here.